-Held annually in October, Global Climate Change Week provides an open-ended framework for voluntary activities aimed at raising awareness, inspiring behaviour change, and driving political transformation in relation to climate policy.
+Held annually in October, Global Climate Change Week provides a week-long focus for voluntary activities aimed at raising awareness, inspiring behaviour change, and driving political transformation in relation to climate policy.

 The first GCCW was held in October 2015.
-In 2014, a group of academics and students at the University of Wollongong (UOW) developed a committee and organised a workshop held on December 4-5 2014 at the University of Wollongong.
+In 2014, a group of academics and students at the University of Wollongong (UOW) developed a committee and organised a workshop held on 4-5 December 2014.
 Twenty-two people participated, including academics from seven Australian universities and a number of activists.
 The workshop was a great success; many new ideas emerged, the vision and mission statements were drafted, and some of the committees running GCCW today were established, including the original coordinating committee.

-The University of Tasmania is currently proudly coordinating GCCW across the sector and has created resources and a website to facilitate activities across the globe.
+The University of Tasmania currently coordinates GCCW across the sector and has created resources and a website to facilitate activities across the globe.

-- You can continue the conversation online using the hashtag #UOWGCCW to share your thoughts and ideas with our online community
+- Continue the conversation online using the hashtag #UOWGCCW to share your thoughts and ideas with our online community

 - Follow UOW Pulse on Facebook, who share great resources, events and competitions

-- Take part in family-friendly activities listed below
+- Take part in community-friendly activities listed below

 Aboriginal and Torres Strait Islander viewers are advised that these resources may contain images, voices and videos of deceased persons.
 Users are warned that there may be words and descriptions that may be culturally sensitive and which might not normally be used in certain public or community contexts.